wkshum/ComplexVariables/README.md

-# Lean formaliation of Complex Analysis
+# Lean Formalization of Complex Analysis

 LEAN formalation of some lecture notes on complex variables is in the folder [`ComplexAnalysis`](https://github.com/wkshum/ComplexVariables/tree/main/ComplexAnalysis).
 - Section 2.2.
 Extended Complex Number System